Martin Jones (ice hockey)

-Martin Jones (born January 10, 1990) is a Canadian ice hockey goaltender who is currently an unrestricted free agent.
-He most recently played for the Toronto Maple Leafs of the National Hockey League.
-He previously played for the Los Angeles Kings, San Jose Sharks, Philadelphia Flyers, and Seattle Kraken.
-A standout goaltender in junior with the Calgary Hitmen, Jones was named the Western Hockey League's goaltender of the year in 2009–10 and won a silver medal with Team Canada at the 2010 World Junior Ice Hockey Championships.
+Martin Jones (born January 10, 1990) is a Canadian former professional ice hockey player.
+He played as a goaltender for 11 seasons in the National Hockey League (NHL) for the Los Angeles Kings, San Jose Sharks, Philadelphia Flyers, Seattle Kraken, and Toronto Maple Leafs.
+A standout goaltender in junior with the Calgary Hitmen, Jones was named the Western Hockey League's goaltender of the year in the 2009–10 season and won a silver medal with Canada junior team at the 2010 World Junior Championships.

 Jones started his professional career in the American Hockey League (AHL) with the Manchester Monarchs and made his NHL debut in 2013, where he spent two seasons with the Kings as backup to Jonathan Quick.
 In 2014, Jones won the Stanley Cup as a member of the Kings.
 Jones was traded to the Sharks in 2015, where he would serve as their starting goaltender for the next six seasons.
-He led the Sharks to their first Stanley Cup Finals appearance in franchise history in 2016, and was chosen to play in the NHL All-Star Game in 2017.
+He led the Sharks to the 2016 Stanley Cup Final, their first Cup Final appearance in franchise history, and was chosen to play in the 2017 NHL All-Star Game.